matteodelabre/midijs/README.md

 * `subtype (Number)`: 240 or 247.
 * `data (Buffer)`: raw sysex bytes.

-### `FileWriter`
+### FileWriter

 Writes data to a Standard MIDI file.
 This API is still to come.

-### `connect()`
+### connect()

-Requests access to MIDI devices list and establishes connection to the first MIDI output in the list.
+Provides access to the MIDI driver, enabling communication with the first MIDI output.
+In the future, it will allow selecting a specific output or allow communicating with inputs.
-In the future, this API might allow to select the output by its unique ID or making a guess.
 Example:

 ```js